ninjaframework/ninja/ninja-core/src/site/markdown/introduction.md

 The truth is: We love the Java eco-system.
 The great IDE support.
 Great debuggers.
 Superior dependency and build tools.
 The power of a statically typed language.
 All that is great.

 Therefore we decided to write a new pure Java framework.
 We feel that Ninja is in the tradition of Play 1 and Rails.
-Therefore we own a lot to the Play and Rails teams.
+And all praise must go to Play and Rails teams.

 Conclusion
 ----------